-For larger meets, you'll need to be prepared to offer over 200kg of weight where you have athletes who will attempt those weights.
+For larger meets, you'll need to be prepared to offer over 200kg of weight for athletes who will attempt those weights.

-While you must provide colored weights in the competition platform, the warm up area can be flexible.
-Provided the 190kg can be loaded onto the bar, and the athlete clearly knows the weights they are using.
+While you must provide colored weights in the competition platform, the warmup area can be flexible.

 Don't forget, many youth and masters athletes may use 2.5kg and 5kg weights.
-It's best to have some available for the competition platforms at least.
-Where you don't have 2.5kg and 5kg large diameter weights, it's acceptable to have only clips available in the warm up room.
+It's best to have some available for the competition platforms.
+Where you don't have 2.5kg and 5kg large diameter weights, it's acceptable to have only clips available in the warm-up room.
 Some method to secure the weight on the bar should be provided.